thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 With that in mind, to create a pod with an image, the following commands can be executed.

-> OBS: Before executing the commands to create an image, make sure the kubectl is configured to use minikube (case not just run <ins>minukube start</ins>) and the kubectl context refers to the user-dev by running <ins>kubectl config set-context --current --namespace=[your user]-dev</ins>
+> OBS: Before executing the commands to create an image, make sure the kubectl is configured to use minikube (in case it is not just run <ins>minukube start</ins>) and the kubectl context refers to the user-dev by running <ins>kubectl config set-context --current --namespace=[your user]-dev</ins>
 >
 > In case the namespaces are not know (probably forgotten), then run the command <ins>kubectl config get-contexts</ins>
 >